 1. Always include a salary banding

 Listing a salary will always be beneficial when advertising jobs.
-This is due to the percentage of candidates ONLY looking for jobs with a salary listed.
+This is because a high percentage of candidates ONLY look for jobs with the salary listed.
 Some employers may not want to list a salary, but it is always advised to list a wide salary banding than none at all.

 2. Create an exciting opening paragraph

 For example, an internal sales consultant is effectively a telesales consultant.
-The later job description is likely to be searched inside the job boards more than twenty times more than the former.
+The latter job description is likely to be searched inside the job boards more than twenty times more than the former.